 Every month you must tell us:

-- all payments you received (not amounts you have charged but not received) in the Assessment Period, and
+- all payments you received (Do not include amounts you have charged but have not yet received) in the Assessment Period

 - your permitted expenses, income tax, National Insurance contributions and any pension contributions that qualify for tax relief

 - necessary to the business